William Dobbie: Second Boer War to First World War

 Dobbie joined the Second Boer War shortly after the funeral of Queen Victoria in February 1901, and was promoted to lieutenant while in South Africa, on 1 April 1902.
 He was wounded, and returned to the United Kingdom shortly after the end of hostilities, arriving in Southampton in July 1902.
 He later opined that the Second Boer War was a rather unjust war.
 Following his return he was stationed at Chatham in late 1902, and was promoted to captain on 6 August 1908.
 He attended the Staff College, Camberley, from 1911 to 1912.

 First World War

-Dobbie was appointed a Knight of the Legion of Honour in November 1914 and appointed a GSO 3rd Grade on 1 April 1915.
+Dobbie was appointed a Knight of the Legion of Honour in November 1914 and appointed a GSO 3rd Grade on 1 April 1915. and in July a GSO2, taking over from Brevet Lieutenant Colonel G. F. Boyd.
 He was awarded the Distinguished Service Order on 14 January 1916, promoted to major on 1 April 1916, promoted to temporary lieutenant colonel on 19 August 1916 (retroactive from 6 July 1915 on 1 January 1920) and brevetted to lieutenant colonel on 1 January 1917.
 During the First World War, Dobbie happened to have been the staff officer on duty in November 1918 and his is the only signature on the cease-fire telegram that was sent to all troops.
 In later years, when asked what he did during the war, Dobbie would reply "I stopped the bloody thing!".
 After the war Dobbie was appointed an Officer of the Order of Leopold on 21 August 1919.